 Complete as many laps on Mt.
 Sentinel as possible!
 Whether it’s one lap or a five, test yourself and have a blast on Missoula’s favorite mountain and most popular trail while taking a stand in the fight for improved air quality.

-The race begins at the pavilion by the M-Trail parking lot and climbs the switchbacks to the M. The route then traverses the face of Mt.
-Sentinel on the Boy Scout Trail to the summit.
+The race begins at the M-Trail parking lot and climbs the switchbacks to the M. The route then climbed the steep Northwest Ridge Trail to the Sentinel summits (note: this is a change from 2020, when the course was an out/back up the M Trail and Boy Scout Trail).
 A small aid station awaits on top.
-Follow your footsteps (likely in snow) back down to the base area.
-While only 4.7 miles long, each lap on this classic route has ~1,900’ of elevation gain.
+Head over the summit and descend back down to the base area on the Boy Scout Trail, then the M Trail.
+While only 4 miles long, each lap on this classic route has ~1,900’ of elevation gain.
 Repeat this route as many times as possible or until you Refuse To Continue (RTC).
 The time of year (February!) is intentional as it coincides with reduced winter air pollution but is safely before the summer fire season.

 ***Given the time of year the route is very likely to be either muddy, icy, entirely snow-covered, or a combination of these conditions.
 As a result, traction devices (such as Kahtoola Microspikes) will be required and staying on-trail at all times will be mandatory.***

 Because the M Trail receives so much use, erosion is a constant management issue.
 The Friends of the M Trail asks all hikers and runners to stay on well-established trails.
 To support the maintenance of the Mt.
-Sentinel trail system, consider a donation to the Friends of the M Trail: http://hs.umt.edu/umnaturalareas/donateMTrail.php
+Sentinel trail system, consider a donation to the Friends of the M Trail here.

 There will be a very small aid station atop Mt.
 Sentinel to provide brief relief for participants.
 Expect some light aid station fare, hot drinks, and hot soup/broth.
 At the start/finish area there will be a large heated tent with a fully-stocked aid station.
 There will be an area to leave a drop bag with extra layers.
 Please bring a reusable cup/mug/plate/bowl to help us reduce our trash waste!